Bacalhau à Zé do Pipo

-Bacalhau à Zé do Pipo (literally Bacalhau à la Zé do Pipo) is a common codfish (bacalhau) dish in Portugal.
+Bacalhau à Zé do Pipo (/pt/, meaning "Bacalhau à la Zé do Pipo") is a common codfish (bacalhau) dish in Portugal.
 It is an oven baked dish, consisting in layers of bacalhau (previously boiled in milk), onion (or pickles), mashed potatoes with a hint of ground nutmeg, and mayonnaise.
 Although mayonnaise is not traditionally used in Portuguese cuisine, in this dish it's considered typical.
-It is usually garnished with olives and/or peppers.
-The recipe originates from Porto, having achieved popularity in Vizela, being named after its creator, Zé do Pipo, who owned a famous restaurant in that city during the 1960s.
+It is usually garnished with olives or peppers.
+The recipe originates from Porto, having achieved popularity in Vizela, being named after its creator, Zé do Pipo, who owned a famous restaurant in Porto during the 1960s.
 He won a national gastronomic contest with this main course, making many restaurants adopt it in their menus and popularizing it through the country to this day.